qligier/ch-epr/DocumentReference-DocumentEntry mapping.md

 - If author is Reference(Device): forbidden?
 - Missing Assistant and Technical user.

-### authorRole
+### ch-ext-author-authorrole
-⚠️ Mapped to `ch-ext-author-authorrole` in DocumentManifest but absent from these profiles.
+Mapped to `DocumentEntry.author.authorRole`.
+Value set on both sides.

 ### authenticator
 Mapped to `DocumentEntry.legalAuthenticator`.
 XCN (HL7 V2.5 Extended Person Name) to Reference(CH Core Practitioner Profile | CH Core Practitioner Role Profile).
 Optional, so not so important for a first mapping.